Blitz Club: Recognition

-The Blitz Club has been regularly featured in national and international daily newspapers and news magazines, specialist magazines for electronic music and club culture, as well as journals for architecture and sound architecture.
-In the Resident Advisor ranking the nightclub is rated as one of the most popular clubs in Munich (2nd place, as of October 2019).
-Mixmag Asia rated the club as one of "10 of the best new clubs on the planet to go raving at" in 2017.
-In the annual readers' poll of Faze Magazine, the club was voted one of the best of the year 2017 (3rd place), in the reader voting for the year 2019 the club achieved the fourth place.
+Blitz Club is regularly featured in national and international daily newspapers and news magazines, specialist magazines for electronic music and club culture, as well as journals for architecture and sound architecture.
+On Resident Advisor, the nightclub is rated as one of the most popular clubs in Munich (2nd place, as of October 2019).
+Mixmag Asia ranked the club as one of "10 of the best new clubs on the planet to go raving at" in 2017.
+In the annual readers' poll of Faze Magazine, the club was voted third best in 2017, and fourth best in 2019.
 In the annual reader poll of Groove magazine, the club was also voted one of the best in 2017 (4th place).